JonathanREmery/basec/README.md

 ## String

 - `string_create`   - Create a new String
+- `string_resize`   - Resize the capacity of a String
 - `string_set`      - Set the value of a String
 - `string_length`   - Get the length of a String
 - `string_capacity` - Get the capacity of a String